Rosario has pinch single in 10th, Guardians beat Rays 2-1

 THINKING ABOUT HOME

-While the Rays are battling for a postseason spot, manager Kevin Cash admitted the team’s thoughts are on the impact Hurricane Ian is having on Florida.
+While the Rays are battling for a postseason spot, Cash admitted the team’s thoughts are on the impact Hurricane Ian is having on Florida.

 “It’s been a challenge today,” he said.
 “We experienced it a couple of years ago.
 This time certainly feels like a more impactful storm, that’s covering our spring training area right now (Port Charlotte).
 There are a lot of families — not just Rays’ families but the entire Florida community that’s going through it right now.”